frankandreace/metaprob2/README.md

 - [Limitations](#limit)

 ## <a name="uguide"></a>Users' Guide
-Abstract.
 Sequencing technologies allow the sequencing of microbial communities directly from the environment without prior culturing.
 One of the major problems when analyzing a microbial sample is to taxonom- ically annotate its reads to identify the species it contains.
 Taxonomic analysis of microbial communities requires reads clustering, a process referred to as binning.
 The major problems of metagenomics reads bin- ning are the lack of taxonomically related genomes in existing reference databases, the uneven abundance ratio of species, and sequencing errors.
 In this paper we present MetaProb 2 an unsupervised binning method based on reads assembly and probabilistic k-mers statistics.
 The novelties of MetaProb 2 are the use of minimizers to efficiently assemble reads into unitigs and a community detection algorithm based on graph modularity to cluster unitigs and to detect representative unitigs.
 The effectiveness of MetaProb 2 is demonstrated in both simulated and synthetic datasets in comparison with state-of-art binning tools such as MetaProb, Abun- danceBin, Bimeta and MetaCluster.
 ---